ujh/ujh.github.io/source/_posts/2014-07-28-learning-rust-tasks-and-messages-part-1.markdown

 This blog post has already gotten very long so we'll end it here.
 In the next installment, we'll finish implementing the program and maybe even start cleaning up the code.

+CREATE GIT REPO WITH THE CODE, PUT IT ON GITHUB AND MENTION IT HERE.